CAFDataProcessing/worker-document/worker-document-archetype/documentation/WorkerArchetypeUsage.md

 <pre>mvn archetype:generate -DarchetypeVersion=WORKER-DOCUMENT-ARCHETYPE-VERSION -DarchetypeArtifactId=worker-document-archetype -DarchetypeGroupId=com.github.cafdataprocessing</pre>

-The CLI will prompt you for artifactId, groupId, version (default suggestion is 1.0-SNAPSHOT), package (default suggestion is the groupId, you should however adjust this to include the worker's purpose) and workerName properties required for the new Document Worker project.
+The CLI will prompt you for artifactId, groupId, version (default suggestion is 1.0-SNAPSHOT), package (default suggestion is the groupId, you should however adjust this to include the worker's purpose), workerName and debugPort properties required for the new
+Document Worker project.
 See Figure 1.

 ![Generate Example Worker Shared Module from CLI](images/CLIGenerateExample.png) *Figure 1*